HELP MAKE OUR LITTLE PARK A BIG SUCCESS!

 Big Plans Update: August 15 2017:

-Changes are scheduled to begin this fall as the City of Saskatoon will be replacing four of the play structures.
+Changes are scheduled to begin this fall as the City of Saskatoon will be replacing all of the play structures.
 Funding for this part of the park rehab is courtesy of a federal Canada 150 grant.
 This will improve the park on both the north and south sides of the fenceline with the removal of the extremely well-used wooden play structures.

 Fundraising continues towards further redevelopment of the park.
 Through various grants, fundraising events, and donations from residents we have raised well over $100,000.
 Thank you to all those who have helped support our neighbourhood project.
 To donate please see the sidebar of this page.

 The scope of further improvements, primarily on the south side of the fence, will be dictated by the total funds raised by early 2018.
 These further improvements include many features including more equipment, green landscaping and contouring, new play features, a riding/running loop, a tiny toboggan hill and a 3 on 3 basketball court.
 The current timeline is to complete all phases of construction before 2018 splash pool season.
 Thank you to Jim Siemens (Oxbow Architecture) and Chris Popplewell (Strata Developments) for their professional assistance.

 The Albert Recreation Unit, on the corner of Clarence and 13th Street, has been a little park used by Nutana and Varsity View residents for over 70 years.
 While the park has served us well, it is beginning to show its age.
 Our Big Plans committee was formed over a year ago to plan for its rejuvenation.

 Now, after much work reviewing the park’s facilities, getting feedback from the community and doing research and planning, our Big Plans for a Little Park are close to being finalized!